-From time to time adult wildlife who need special treatment for injuries or illness come into care with us (through WIRES Northern Rivers).
-We have had the priviledge of caring for some very rare and special creatures.
-Sadly, not all of them make it due to their injuries.
-However we do our best to give them the best assistance possible to aid in their recovery.
+Over our years as wildlife rehabilitators we had the privilege of caring for some very rare and special creatures.
+Sadly, not all of them made it due to their injuries.
+However we did our best to give them the best assistance possible to aid in their recovery.
 Of course not all these 'special care' patients are found in our area and adults are almost always released back to their original homes.
 This page features just some of these stories.

 Lotus is a Red-necked Wallaby who was found after having fallen down a deep muddy post hole.
 When she came into care she was completely covered in dried, thick mud and needed to be washed and given emergency hydration and warmth.
 Remarkably her injuries were not fatal and she settled into care in our large yard while she recovered from soft tissue damage and gained strength.